 Signed an entry-level contract with the Canucks in August of 2013.

-Shinkaruk was sent back down to AHL Utica on Wednesday, Brad Ziemer of the Vancouver Sun reports.
+Shinkaruk was sent down to AHL Stockton on Saturday, Kristen Odland of the Calgary Sun reports.

 To instantly reveal our fantasy analysis of every player – including Hunter Shinkaruk – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Hunter Shinkaruk: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Hunter Shinkaruk.